spitzlbergerj/CaravanPi/README.md

 This project is currently under development!

 ## Motivation
 In a caravan or motorhome there are a number of measuring points.
 In many cases the measured values are even displayed.
-As a rule, however, the different systems are independent of each other and supply separate displays or displays.
-With this project the different measuring points are to be evaluated via a system (Raspberry Pi) and displayed elegantly and configurably.
+Normally the different systems are independent from each other and supply separate displays.
+With this project the different measuring points are to be evaluated via one system (Raspberry Pi) and displayed elegantly and configurably.

 ## Measuring points